Higher education and academic migration

 Actually, these two questions are different.
 Many universities see themselves as international institutions, but they also recognise the strong responsibility they have to their own country and its priorities, and indeed to their region.
 What this requires of a university leader is to respect the country’s needs, while also reaching out to the international community of learning.
 But doing that does not particularly require them to have been born there.

 The world that universities need to address is a globalised one, and they need to be equipped to make that work for them.
 This does not require that they be led by expatriates, but equally it does not suggest that there should be an expectation that university heads be locally born and bred.
 As for me, I see myself as leading a Scottish university, rooted in its country, but reaching out to the world.

 Back in Ireland in 1977, the then Taoiseach (Prime Minister) suggested in a famous political speech that some political commentators who had come from England were ‘blow-ins’ who could ‘blow up or blow out’.
 He lost the election later that year.
-In the end, a mature society in a country at ease with itself learns to respect the contributions of those who have come to make their home there.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+In the end, a mature society in a country at ease with itself learns to respect the contributions of those who have come to make their home there.university comment below, or link to this permanent URL from your own site.